Yatsen Holding Limited (YSG) Shares Down Despite Recent Market Volatility

-Yatsen Holding Limited (NYSE: YSG)’s stock price has decreased by -3.00 compared to its previous closing price of 1.50.
-Nevertheless, the company has seen a 0.34% surge in its stock price over the last five trading sessions.
+Yatsen Holding Limited (NYSE: YSG)’s stock price has decreased by -4.17 compared to its previous closing price of 1.44.
+Nevertheless, the company has seen a loss of -6.76% in its stock price over the last five trading days.

 Is It Worth Investing in Yatsen Holding Limited (NYSE: YSG) Right Now?